meosch/docker-gen/dnsmasq-configuration/dnsmasq_with_network-manager_for_docker.md

 Using the alternative wrapper method it is possible to use a configuration without any **--listen-address=** line and have dnsmasq listen on all IP adresses.

 ## Almost default docker0 interface IP address
-I have included in the configuration file the line:
+I have included in the Docker configuration file (/etc/default/docker) the line `listen-address=172.17.42.1`

-`listen-address=172.17.42.1` If this address is not in use on your computer Docker will use it with the psuedo network adapter **docker0**.
+If this IP address is not in use on your computer Docker will use it with the psuedo network adapter **docker0**.
 This will allow your containers to use this ip addres as a dns server.
+More details below in the installation section on configuring this.

 ## DNS for .docker
 The **dockerhostdns.tmpl** in the **templates** folder will configure the almost default ip address of 172.17.42.1 as the destination for all **.docker** hostnames